EHPAD Accounting: EPRD, ERRD, CPOM and Tariff Sections Explained for Managers

 How does the EPRD differ from the ERRD?+

-The EPRD is the forecast document drawn up at the start of the year (anticipated income, expenditure and result); the ERRD is its actual counterpart at year-end, recording the amounts truly received and spent.
+The EPRD is the forecast document drawn up at the start of the year (anticipated income, expenditure and result); the ERRD is its actual counterpart, recording the amounts truly received and spent.
 One frames, the other reports.
+The filing dates separate them just as clearly: the EPRD goes to the tariff-setting authority before 30 April of the year it covers, and by 30 June at the latest where tariff income was notified after 31 March (art.
+R.314-210, III of the CASF); the ERRD goes there by 30 April of the following year (art.
+R.314-232, III of the CASF).

 How should residents' security deposits be recorded?+